Salt print: Steps to create salt print

+Portrait of Jean-Francois Millet by photographer Felix Nadar.

 The salt print process is often confused with Talbot's slightly later 1841 calotype or "talbotype" process, in part because salt printing was mostly used for making prints from calotype paper negatives rather than live subjects.
 Calotype paper employed silver iodide instead of silver chloride.
 Calotype was a developing out process, not a printing out process like the salt print.
 The most important functional difference is that it allowed a much shorter exposure to produce an invisible latent image which was then chemically developed to visibility.
 This made calotype paper far more practical for use in a camera.
 Salted paper typically required at least an hour of exposure in the camera to yield a negative showing much more than objects silhouetted against the sky.
 Gold toning of the salted paper print was a popular technique to make it much more permanent.